umanahsenpai/harperdb-observability/README.md

 # PROJECT INTENT
 This project is about deploying a lightweight, containerized instance of HarperDB using Docker.My goal is to make it easy to spin up, monitor, test and collect some performance metrics.

-I built this using GitHub Actions for CICD, so everything I push a code, it automatically spins up the HarperDB container, runs a test, capture metrics, adn print a small report.
+I built this using GitHub Actions for CICD, so everytime I push a code, it automatically spins up the HarperDB container, run a test, capture metrics, and print a small report.

 # HOW to Execute the Workflow